aquasecurity/tfsec/docs/checks/aws/workspaces/index.md

 ## Checks

-- [enable-disk-encryption](enable-disk-encryption){:target="_blank" rel="nofollow noreferrer noopener"} Root and user volumes on Workspaces should be encrypted
+- [enable-disk-encryption](enable-disk-encryption) Root and user volumes on Workspaces should be encrypted